About the Founder, Doug Bernier

 “I have played with or against Doug Bernier for over 10 years now.
 I’ve also been fortunate enough to play alongside a few Hall of Famers as well.
 There’s no doubt Doug Bernier is as fundamentally sound as anyone I’ve ever played with.
 But more importantly he’s one of the best people you will find in the game!” — Steve Holm, Catcher for the Minnesota Twins, formerly with the SF Giants

-Doug Bernier, founder of ProBaseballInsider.com, has been been playing baseball professionally for ten years now, and an avid student of baseball for his entire life.
+Background – Doug Bernier, founder of ProBaseballInsider.com, has been been playing baseball professionally for 16 years now, and an avid student of baseball for his entire life.
 He has played with some of the best baseball players in the world, including Derek Jeter, Alex Rodriguez, Robinson Cano, Matt Holiday, Todd Helton, and more.

 After two years as the short stop for Oral Roberts University, Doug signed with the Colorado Rockies in 2002 and had his Major League debut in 2008.
 He stayed with the Rockies until signing with the New York Yankees for the 2009 season.
-After attending the Yankees 2009 Major League spring training, Doug played for the Yankee’s triple A team.
-For the 2010 season, Doug was invited to camp with the Pirates and played during regular season with the Pirate’s triple A team, the Indianapolis Indians.
-He was back with the Yankees for the 2011 campaign.
+Following that Doug played with New York Yankees, Pirates, MN Twins and TX Rangers organizations.

 Originally from California, Doug and his wife Sarah currently spend off-seasons in Denver, CO with their 2 young children.